Merry Christmas to all our Adventurous Travellers!

 Conclusion

-In reality, there will likely always be some level of financial leakage when we travel.
+In reality, it is difficult to prevent all tourism leakage when we travel abroad.
 In part, this comes down to the nature of international travel, and in part, it comes down to how we define ‘local community’ in the first place.
-But the good news is that, as a traveller, you have the power to significantly reduce leakage, and make sure more of your money directly benefits the communities you visit.
-By doing your research, and then making simple choices to buy, eat, and stay local, as well as making sure you get out and about, you’ll guarantee a better travel experience that has a positive impact on the people you meet and the places you go.
+But, the good news is that, as a traveller, you have the power to significantly reduce this leakage, and make sure more of your money directly benefits the communities you visit.
+By doing your research, and then making simple choices to buy, eat and stay local, as well as making sure you get out and about, you’ll be guarantee a better travel experience that has a more positive impact on the people you meet and places you go.
+There is also another, easier way to prevent tourism leakage.
+Here at Not in the Guidebooks we work with the local people in those local communities to build our holidays around local businesses, which in itself prevents a good deal of tourism leakage.
+So, if you’re worried about tourism leakage, why not take a look at our holidays and move closer to sustainable travel.

 Join our community